 The method returns the original plain text string.

-public static String encryptBellaso (String plainText, String bellasoStr)
+public static String bellasoDecryption (String plainText, String bellasoStr)

 This method encrypts a string according to the Bellaso Cipher.

 Each character in plainText is offset according to the ASCII value of the corresponding character in bellasoStr, which is repeated to correspond to the length of plaintext.
 The method returns the encrypted string.